Hamilton roads closed, traffic chaos as police deal with bridge incident

 It is understood a distressed teenage girl is being spoken to by police at the scene.

-Waikato Police Senior Sergeant Charles Burgess said the young woman was sitting on a balustrade on the overbridge on Wairere Drive.
+Waikato Police Senior Sergeant Charles Burgess said the young woman was sitting on a balustrade on the overbridge on Wairere Dr.

 Officers are trying to coax her from the bridge after a family member called police at 8.30am.